School of General Studies of Columbia University. The School of General Studies is commonly referred to as GS.

 Columbia University has long been a pioneer in education for nontraditional, adult and returning undergraduates and enrolls students who have had a break of one year or more in their educational paths since high school.
 GS students are professional dancers, models, Olympic athletes, musicians, bankers, military veterans, programmers and small business owners; are from as far away as China, Israel and Germany; and have completed some or no college coursework or are professionals who wish to complete a second bachelor’s degree in a discipline different from their first.

-Recognized as one of the most academically competitive four-year colleges in the United States in the 2009 edition of "Barron's Guide to the Most Competitive Colleges," GS applicants are pre-qualified prior to admissions materials submission.
+Recognized as one of the most academically competitive four-year colleges in the United States in the most recent edition of "Barron's Guide to the Most Competitive Colleges," GS applicants are pre-qualified prior to admissions materials submission.
 Like traditional undergraduate degree programs, the admissions process takes into account measures of academic success such as standardized test scores and high school and college grade point averages.
 GS also recognizes, however, traditional admissions metrics do not sufficiently convey a nontraditional student's ability to succeed.

 Note: The following statistics are based on 2013-2014 official reporting.